linkerd/website/linkerd.io/content/blog/announcing-junes-linkerd-heroes.md

 ## Congrats, Steve and Steve!

-This month's heroes are Steve Gray and Steve Randon, who wrote about their Linkerd adoption story at Entain in
+This month's heroes are Steve Gray and Steve Reardon, who wrote about their Linkerd adoption story at Entain in
 [this insightful CNCF blog post](https://www.cncf.io/blog/2021/04/19/when-lebron-scores-latency-matters-realizing-10x-throughput-while-driving-down-costs-and-sleeping-through-the-night/).
 Thank you, Steves, for sharing your experience and lessons learned with the